ndsurgenor/moonshot/README.md

 - The 404 page displays when the user tries to access a non-existent page and provides links back to the main areas of the site
 - The 500 page displays when the there is an error with the site's internal server and provides links back to the main areas of the site

-### Features to be implemented  !!!
-TO BE UPDATED !!!
+### Features to be implemented

 The following features have been identified as long-term goals which bring value to the UX; however, they have not been implemented at this stage as they would require a significant time investment, thereby delaying vital other features of the site, or a level of programming knowledge which I haven't yet developed.

-- FEATURE 1
+- User following/unfollowing
 - FEATURE 2
 - FEATURE 3